Mary Ellen Rudin: Mary Ellen Rudin Young Researcher Award

 The Mary Ellen Rudin Young Researcher Award is an annual award given to young researchers in general topology and its related fields.
 It was established in 2013 by Elsevier on behalf of the journal Topology and its Applications and consists of US$15,000 that must be used by the awardee in the following way: US$5,000 for three major conferences in topology, US$5,000 for visiting a research center, and US$5,000, which can be used freely and is regarded as a cash prize.

-The prize was named after Mary Ellen Rudin, one of the most prominent topologists in the 20th century.
-Mary Ellen gave her permission to use her name for the award but died before the first prize was awarded.
+The prize was named after Rudin.
+Rudin gave her permission to use her name for the award but died before the first prize was awarded.